btmartin721/mecr_boxturtle/README.md

 ### VAE

+3. Run *parsing_output/python/vae_dbscan.py* to do an automated clustering of the VAE latent variables.

+It uses DBSCAN to do the clustering.
+The standard deviation (SD) latent variable is averaged across all replicates, and DBSCAN clusters with an epsilon (eps) of 2 X SD.

-3. Run *parsing_output/bash/add_sampleids.sh*
+4. Run *parsing_output/bash/add_sampleids.sh*

 Use the add_sampleids.sh script to switch the first column in each replicate with sampleIDs.
 This makes for easier plotting later.

 ## Parsing UML Output

-4. Run the *parsing_output/aligningK/UML_alignK_missDataRuns_maf.R* script to align K across replicates.
+5. Run the *parsing_output/aligningK/UML_alignK_missDataRuns_maf.R* script to align K across replicates.

 First, you need to align K across replicates.
 We implemented the CLUMPAK algorithm (Kopelman et al. 2015) using the PopHelper R package (Francis 2017).

-To use this script, replicates for a single algorithm should be in their own directory, with nothing else in it.
+To use this script, replicates for a single algorithm should be in its own directory, **with nothing else in it**.
+E.g. if you did 100 cMDS gapstat replicates, there should be 100 files in the *cmds/gapstat* directory.

-The script loads the replicates into a single data.frame, aligns K for that clustering algorithm, and saves RDS objects for each algorithm so they can be loaded in downstream R scripts.
+The script loads the replicates into a single data.frame, aligns K for each clustering algorithm, and saves RDS objects for each algorithm so they can be loaded in downstream R scripts.

+The .rds objects are lists of data.frames, with the first data.frame being the K-aligned replicates as columns and the second beign assignment proportions.

 Francis, R. M. (2017). pophelper: an R package and web app to analyse and visualize population structure.
 Molecular ecology resources, 17(1), 27-32.